rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 ## Variables {-}

-> **Heads up:** By now you probably feel the first signs of brain-overload.
+> By now you probably feel the first signs of brain-overload.
 If you do not take breaks, your brain may overheat and explode - we have seen that happen.
 One of the nice things about the brain is that it works when you rest.
 Archiving and understanding a lot of new information takes time, and force-feeding your brain will not help.
 The last part of this chapter is very important so now might be a good time for a good long break.

 This section is about *variables* and this is where the fun begins.
 A variable is basically a way of assigning a name to a value. `8700000` is just a value, but if we assign a name to it then it gets a special meaning: